jarvisteach/appJar/docs/mkdocs/docs/inputWidgets.md

 If you want your input widget to have a label, there are some [auto-label functions](#auto-labelled-widgets)

+If you wnat to get the contents of all widgets in the GUI as a single dictionary, use:
+* `.getAllInputs(includeEmptyInputs=False)`
+    This will return the contents of all input fields as a dictionary.
+    Set `includeEmptyInputs` to True, if you want to include any empty input fields.

 ##Entry
 ____
 Entries are used to capture typed input from the user.
 They take a single parameter - a title.